Gaelic Ireland: Tudor conquest and aftermath

 Hugh's son, Shane O'Neill was active in armies fighting for Madrid in the Low Countries and Spain.
 He died in Spanish Service near Barcelona at the Battle of Montjuïc in 1641, fighting against the Kingdom of France.
 During the Irish Confederate Wars in 1641, many of these Gaelic exiles returned to fight for their home, including one of O'Neill's nephews, Owen.
 Owen Roe O'Neill was deeply opposed to British rule and returned home from exile in distinguished Spanish service.
 These Gaelic exiles brought with them invaluable knowledge of modern military tactics including push of pike warfare and Anti-Siege expertise.
 This knowledge was used to devastating effect by Owen and fellow O'Neill clan members Hugh and Felim during different stages of these conflicts at the Battle of Benburb, the Siege of Clonmel and the Siege of Charlemont respectively.

 The outright invasion and conquest by England's New Model Army under Oliver Cromwell and the "free-fire" zones and scorched earth tactics they used in the later stages of Wars of the Three Kingdoms marked a turning point.
 The plague, famine, oppressive Cromwellian Settlements, plantation that followed and deliberate refugee crisis in the West of Ireland further suppressed the local Gaelic populace.
 The Glorious Revolution of William and Mary in England and corresponding Williamite War in Ireland further negatively affected the local Gaels.
 The last vestiges of Gaelic Ireland and its ancient nobility were completely wiped away following the Jacobite defeats at the Battle of the Boyne and Battle of Aughrim.
 The period that followed saw the Protestant Ascendancy in Ireland and the passage of repressive Anti-Catholic laws.

-England and Scotland merged politically in 1707 after the crowns of both counties were united in 1603, but the crown of Ireland did not merge with the Union until 1800.
+England and Scotland merged politically in 1707 after the crowns of both countries were united in 1603, but the crown of Ireland did not merge with the Union until 1800.
 Part of the attraction of the Union for many Irish Catholics was the promise of Catholic Emancipation, allowing Roman Catholic MPs, who had not been allowed in the Irish Parliament.
 This was however blocked by King George III who argued that emancipating Roman Catholics would breach his Coronation Oath, and was not realised until 1829.